Factor IX

-Factor IX, also known as Christmas factor, is one of the serine proteases involved in coagulation; it belongs to peptidase family S1.
+Factor IX is one of the serine proteases involved in coagulation; it belongs to peptidase family S1.
 Deficiency of this protein causes haemophilia B.

 It was discovered in 1952 after a young boy named Stephen Christmas was found to be lacking this exact factor, leading to haemophilia.
 Coagulation factor IX is on the World Health Organization's List of Essential Medicines.

 Physiology

 The blood coagulation and Protein C pathway.

 Factor IX is produced as a zymogen, an inactive precursor.
 It is processed to remove the signal peptide, glycosylated and then cleaved by factor XIa (of the contact pathway) or factor VIIa (of the tissue factor pathway) to produce a two-chain form, where the chains are linked by a disulfide bridge.
 When activated into factor IXa, in the presence of Ca^{2+}, membrane phospholipids, and a Factor VIII cofactor, it hydrolyses one arginine-isoleucine bond in factor X to form factor Xa.

 Factor IX is inhibited by antithrombin.

 Factor IX expression increases with age in humans and mice.
 In mouse models, mutations within the promoter region of factor IX have an age-dependent phenotype.